Our Upcoming Events

 On-Street Disabled Parking Zone Program

-On June 15, 2010 the Oakland City Council passed Resolution No. 82836 C.M.S. adopting the Functional Needs Annex.
+On June 15, 2010, the Oakland City Council passed Resolution No. 82836 C.M.S. adopting the Functional Needs Annex.
 The Annex complements the City’s Mass Care and Shelter Plan.
 The Annex makes sure that people with disabilities are included in the City’s emergency preparedness plans.
+Click here for the Mass Care and Shelter Plan Functional Needs Annex Public Version 1.5.

 Special Event Access for People with Disabilities

 It is the policy of the City of Oakland to make its special events accessible to people with disabilities in accordance with ADA requirements.
-Special events include indoor and outdoor concerts, festivals, fairs, luncheons, ceremonies, and other activities to which the public is invited, whether held on city property or at other sites.
+Special events include indoor and outdoor concerts, festivals, fairs, luncheons, ceremonies and other activities to which the public is invited, whether held on City property or at other sites.
+Read the Special Event Access Policy.

 Web Site Access Policy